-Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONOMIC Employment and Income Patterns 2 The project includes the installation of a new greenhouse.
+Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONOMIC Employment and Income Patterns The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
+The project will result in short-term benefit to employment if contractors are hired for the construction of a vertical greenhouse.
+After construction, the project will support the continuation of operations and intended use of the farm, which produces produce for Puerto Rico communities.
 The project is not anticipated to have a significant impact on employment and income patterns; however, the project may help restore employment opportunities and income patterns.
-Demographic Character 2 The project includes the installation of a new greenhouse.
-Changes, Displacement The project is a rural residential area in Corozal Municipio and will not alter the demographics or character of the surrounding community.
+Demographic Character 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse

+Changes, Displacement and the installation of electricity and water.
+The project is a residential area in Juana Diaz Municipio and will not alter the demographics or character of the surrounding community.
 Project activities will not result in any direct or indirect displacement of individuals or families.
-Environmental Justice 2 The project includes the installation of a new greenhouse.
+Environmental Justice 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
 The project's direct and indirect impacts are limited to a small area on a single land parcel.
-The project will benefit the farm owner by providing access to a space to use for agricultural use and development.
+The project will benefit the farm owner by providing access to clean water for agricultural use and production.
 The project will not facilitate development that would negatively affect human health or result in disproportionate adverse environmental impacts to low-income or minority populations (see EJ Screen Report in Attachment 15).